“Concrete Recovery” Why is it important?

 Production of segmental blocks makes sense because they can be easily handled and stored onsite until the final landscaping portion of the project.
 There are very few sites built today, residential or commercial, that don’t use segmental blocks somewhere within the building envelope.

 For the next step forward towards Zero Waste and a Circular Economy think of Formablok’s when producing your next onsite waste management plan.

 Click here to post comments

 Join in and write your own page!
 It's easy to do.
 How?
-Simply click here to return to Eco-Friendly Technology.
+Simply click here to return to Environmental Pollution Control Technology.